risa2000/hmdgdb/hmd_table.md

 geometry (native or parallel projection modes, different horizontal FOVs).

-Because there is quite a lot of different combinations for Pimax headsets, some configurations are omitted (typically refresh rates, which do have the geometry).
+Because there is quite a lot of different combinations for Pimax headsets, some configurations are omitted (typically refresh rates, which do have the same geometry).
 When this happens you just should go by the closest config, which is in the table.